 What Does Upper Cross Syndrome Feel Like?

-Upper Cross Syndrome is the weakness of the deep neck flexors in the top front side of the body, crossing over to the weak lower shoulder stabilizers in the bottom back portion which comes together with the tightness of the upper back muscles (upper trap) and shoulder stabilizers that elevate your scapula (levator scapula), crossing over to the front pectorals muscles.
+Upper Cross Syndrome is the weakness of the deep neck flexors in the top front side of the body.
+This crosses over to the weak lower shoulder stabilizers in the bottom back portion.
+It all comes together with the tightness of the upper back muscles (upper trap) and shoulder stabilizers that elevate your scapula (levator scapula), crossing over to the front pectorals muscles.
 Best to take a look at the picture above to better understand this.
-You can an X or cross between weak and tight.

 The person feels tension in the neck and between the shoulder blades, restlessness, lack of energy, and the need to take deep breaths due to the slouched upper body that compresses the abdominal diaphragm (no-one talks about this one for sure).
 From appearance, you can note the chronic slouching posture.

-Headaches and sinus issues are commonly seen among people with Upper Cross Syndrome as well as weak arms or arms with one group of muscles being stronger than others.
+Headaches and sinus issues are commonly seen among people with this presentation as well as weak arms or arms with one group of muscles being stronger than others.
 These individuals have elbow and wrist range of motion issues that they may not even be aware of!
 It is common to see heaviness of the arms or tingling down the arm(s) especially when sleeping on the sides that go away after getting up.

 Is Upper Cross Syndrome Curable?